 Roscoe is waiting for a special person to sponsor his care.

-Butterscotch is a 15 year old Curly gelding, standing at 15 hands.
+Butterscotch is a 16 year old Curly gelding, standing at 15 hands.
 (Curly is a unique breed of horse that comes in all sizes, colors, and body types but all carry a gene for a unique curly coat of hair.)
 We successfully bid against a kill buyer to rescue Butterscotch in February 2017.
 Butterscotch is a typical Curly.
 Trained as a trail horse, he is very patient and friendly, enjoys standing in his stall watching all the barn activities, and enjoys being around people.
 He is calm, smart, and reliable, with a great work ethic.
+Butterscotch is shown here with his buddy, Scout, on the left.

 Butterscotch is patiently waiting for a sponsor (perhaps one with curly hair to match?)